netenglabs/suzieq/docs/developer/tags.md

 * what If I don't have ansible
 ** create a hosts file, and then have a script that reads that hostfile and updates the groups?

-### Dynamic description for Suzieq
+### Dynamic description for SuzieQ

-For Suzieq, we want to get the tags at analysis time, rather than at write time, so suzieq-cli will need to use the above library to read the database. (why did I say this, doesn't it need to be recorded over time just like MfN?)
+For SuzieQ, we want to get the tags at analysis time, rather than at write time, so suzieq-cli will need to use the above library to read the database. (why did I say this, doesn't it need to be recorded over time just like MfN?)

 ### Questions